PedoPot/PedoDoc/PedoMeter/README.md

     PedObserver->>PedoController: Request a score <br>for a given suspect activate PedoController
-    PedoController->>PedoController: No score has been saved for the current <br>conversations state of the suspect PedoController->>Database: Retrieve all<br>conversations<br>for a given suspect
+    PedoController->>PedoController: No score has been saved for the current <br>conversations state of the suspect PedoController->>PedoStocker: Retrieve all<br>conversations<br>for a given suspect
     deactivate PedoController
-    activate Database
+    activate PedoStocker
-    Database-->>PedoController: Sends the data
+    PedoStocker-->>PedoController: Sends the data
-    deactivate Database
+    deactivate PedoStocker
     activate PedoController
     PedoController->>PedoMeter: Send all the conversations of the suspect deactivate PedoController